Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/03-shell-introduction.md

 for storing information about sequencing reads and their quality.
 We will be learning more about FASTQ files in a later lesson.

 Learning to navigate a new file directory can be confusing at first.
 To help, here is a tree diagram showing what we have explored so far.
-Do not worry abou the `sra_metadata ` and `.hidden` directories, as they are not important right now.
+Do not worry about the `sra_metadata ` and `.hidden` directories, as they are not important right now.

 ![A file hierarchy tree](../fig/blank_instance_file_tree.png){:width="400px"}